wangenius/ghostie/README.md

 - Customizable agent personalities and behaviors
 - Agent collaboration and task delegation

+### 🌐 MCP Support

+- MCP market: open with one click
+- more from other source

 ### 💻 Desktop Integration

 - Full desktop system access and control